bernotlab/BernotLab.github.io/_pages/lab_news.md

 * Jimmy was interviewed in a [LiveScience article](https://www.livescience.com/animals/fish/scientists-capture-footage-of-bizarre-deep-sea-creature-with-parasite-pig-tails) on a ratfish parasites in ROV footage

-* Cochaired and cowrote World Register of Marine Species (WoRMS) [“Top 10 new marine species of 2024”](https://marinespecies.org/worms-top-ten/2024/press-release).
+* Cochaired and cowrote World Register of Marine Species (WoRMS) Article [“Top 10 new marine species of 2024”](https://marinespecies.org/worms-top-ten/2024/press-release).

 * New publication using confocal laser scanning microscopy for an open access key to the genera of Caligidae.